John T. McIntyre

-John Thomas McIntyre (26 November 1871 – 21 May 1951) was an American playwright, and novelist of mystery and crime fiction.
+John Thomas McIntyre (26 November 1871 – 21 May 1951) was an American playwright, and mystery and crime fiction author.
+McIntyre worked as a freelance journalist in Philadelphia before writing his first novel The Ragged Edge (1902).
+He was also the writer of the plays Steve (1912) and A Young Man's Fancy (1919).
+McIntyre's success as a serious novelist were limited and short-lived, and he relied on writing short stories, detective mysteries and juvenile fiction to make a living.
+He invented the character Ashton-Kirk, a scientific-minded criminologist, and published several books featuring his cases.
+He also wrote serials for newspapers about a freelance detective named Jerry Mooney.
+McIntyre's biggest success came from his 1936 novel, Steps Going Down, which was the US entry in the All-Nations Prize Novel Competition and won a prize of $4,000.

-Life
+Early life and education

 McIntyre was born in Philadelphia, Pennsylvania, on 26 November 1871 to Irish immigrants, Sarah Walker (1848–1885) and Patrick McIntyre (circa 1842–1871) (who died the month after he was born).
-He grew up in the Kensington neighborhood and attended St. Michael's School (2nd & Jefferson Streets) and then the Harrison Grammar School (Master Street west of 2nd Street, formerly called The West Kensington School).
+He grew up in the Kensington neighborhood of Philadelphia and attended St. Michael's School (2nd & Jefferson Streets) and then the Harrison Grammar School (Master Street west of 2nd Street, formerly called The West Kensington School).
 His family consistently shows up in the U.S. Federal Census records as living in Kensington from 1860 to 1800 on Byron Place, a courtyard east of Germantown Avenue below Master Street, then in 1900 John T. McIntyre is enumerated as a boarder at 126 W. Girard Avenue, near Howard Street.
 He left school after 8th grade when his mother died, was raised by an aunt, and was working full-time by the age of fourteen.